 Day 1 - Brussels > Malta

 Today you board your flight from Brussels to Malta.
-After landing, you pick up your rental car and drive to your hotel in Sliema (superior) or Valletta (boutique).
+After landing, you pick up your rental car and drive to your hotel in San Gilian or Valletta.

 Day 2 - Three cities